Andrew McCutchen Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the seventh-best in the league.
+- The 9.3 strikeouts per nine innings compiled by the Astros pitching staff ranks eighth in MLB.

-- The Astros' 3.78 team ERA ranks ninth across all MLB pitching staffs.
+- The Astros have a 4.08 team ERA that ranks ninth across all league pitching staffs.

-- Astros pitchers combine to rank 15th in baseball in home runs surrendered (11 total, one per game).
+- Astros pitchers combine to allow 14 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- Javier (1-0) gets the starting nod for the Astros, his third this season.
+- Urquidy (0-0) starts for the Astros, his third of the season.

-- In his last time out on Wednesday, the righty tossed six innings against the Detroit Tigers, giving up one earned run while surrendering five hits.
+- In his last appearance on Friday, the right-hander tossed 5 1/3 innings against the Minnesota Twins, allowing one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.